markpiercey/flatten-the-curve/README.md

 # Flatten the curve

-This is a work-in-progress covid-19 dashboard.
+This is a work-in-progress, canada-centric covid-19 dashboard.

 To get started: